 And so we created a monthly e-mail round-up newsletter in which we summarise the best research studies that I’ve found, provide links to my recent blog posts, look at one study in a bit more depth, add a few snippets of news and round it off with a some sneak previews of what’s going on at my desk.
 Our hope is that this will mean you don’t miss anything, and that it’ll be a resource that you can scan through for anything of interest which you might have missed.

-If you would like to have our monthly newsletter delivered to your inbox for free, all you need to do is fill out the boxes in the form and click to send me your details.
+If you would like to have our monthly newsletter delivered to your inbox for free, you can pop your email address into the blue box which is on every page of my website or just click here and fill out your details.
 It’s that easy, and I’ll see you in your inbox!

 A bit of herstory